-As an academic medical center, Nebraska Medicine's largest community benefit is its support of the University of Nebraska Medical Center's (UNMC) academic programs and operations.
+As an academic medical center, our largest community benefit is its support of academic programs and operations at the University of Nebraska Medical Center (UNMC).
 Providing a clinical teaching environment to help educate the students of UNMC is part of the mission of Nebraska Medicine.
 Making sure the community has access to necessary health education programs, critical and specialty medical services and state-of-the-art facilities are top priorities for Nebraska Medicine.
 Additionally, the hospital practices good citizenship by providing financial and in-kind support of other local charitable organizations.
-In fiscal year 2017, \$104,472,290 was given by the hospital in the form of grants for operational support, charitable contributions and in-kind donations of goods or services to other 501 (c)(3) organizations.
+In fiscal year 2018, \$125,096,360 was given by the hospital in the form of grants for operational support, charitable contributions, and in-kind donations of goods or services to other 501 (c)(3) organizations.